galaxyproject/tools-iuc/tools/circos/README.rst

 fasta-to-karyotype.py
 ~~~~~~~~~~~~~~~~~~~~~

-script to generate the karyotype file and append cytogenetic bands (when supplied.)
+script to generate the karyotype file from a fasta sequence

 **Usage**:

-    python fasta-to-karyotype.py fasta-file [cytogenetic-band-file]
+    python fasta-to-karyotype.py fasta-file

 **Inputs**: